16patsle/lazysizes/README.md

 Thanks to aFarkas and contributors for making the [lazysizes project](https://github.com/aFarkas/lazysizes) possible, and for letting me use the same name.

-Also thanks to dbhynds for making the Lazy Load XT plugin this plugin is based on.
+Also thanks to dbhynds who made the Lazy Load XT plugin, which this plugin is based on.

 ## Installation